 In addition to the goals stated in the program models mentioned above, there are broader institutional and individual goals behind peer teacher evaluation.
 Chism (1999) separates the goals of peer review of teaching into two categories: formative and summative.
 If the goal is formative, the observation focuses on constructive feedback.
 There is a focus on changeable behaviors rather than personal attributes.
 In summative peer review, the observed teacher is being judged.
 The judge should be chosen carefully, and standards for the review should be clear.
 Feedback should be supported by evidence and focus on overall performance rather than single changeable behaviors as in formative review.

-One of the main goals of peer teacher observation that is a recurring theme in the literature is reflective teaching (Brown, Fry, & Marshall, 2000; Cosh, 1998; Donnelly, 2007; Fullerton, 2000; Louis & Marks, 1998; Marshall, 2004).
+One of the main goals of peer teacher observation and is a recurring theme in the literature is reflective teaching (Brown, Fry, & Marshall, 2000; Cosh, 1998; Donnelly, 2007; Fullerton, 2000; Louis & Marks, 1998; Marshall, 2004).
 When reflection is the main goal of peer observations, it leads to self-development (Cosh, 1998).
 According to Marshall (2004), reflective teaching highlights best practices of teaching and enhances learning at a program level, not just an individual level.
 Reflection also encourages institutions to focus on future priorities.
 Brown et al. (2000) argue that “when we are expert practitioners, if we wish our practice to continuously move on, we will have become ‘unconscious reflectors’” (p.
 217), meaning teachers should be incorporating new knowledge, understanding, and creation into their practice.
 Louis and Marks (1998) add that a professional learning community has shared values, a focus on student learning, collaboration, and reflective dialogue.
 A professional community with these characteristics allows for a collective focus on student learning.

 Additionally, Brockbank and McGill (1998) argue that teachers need both the ability to engage in reflective practice and to engage others in reflective dialogue in order to facilitate learning.
 This two-fold engagement provides a model for students to become reflective learners as well.
 Institutions also add a reflective element to the process of evaluation and feedback through monitoring.
 The value of reflection stems from disseminating findings to faculty, which Cosh (1998) suggests doing in a variety of ways, including: seminars, workshops, discussions, feedback forums, pre and post discussions, and feedback forms.
 Using these various types of reflection will ultimately lead to staff development and action research.